openwisp/openwisp-monitoring/docs/user/settings.rst

 Retry settings for recoverable failures during metric writes.

-By default if a metric write fails (eg: due to excessive load on timeseries database at that moment) then the operation will be retried indefinitely with an exponential random backoff and a maximum delay of 10 minutes.
+By default if a metric write fails (e.g.: due to excessive load on timeseries database at that moment) then the operation will be retried indefinitely with an exponential random backoff and a maximum delay of 10 minutes.